Biography in German

 Nordic Historical Keyboard Festival

-Dr. Tsalka has released 15 CDs for labels such as Naxos, Grand Piano, Ljud & Bild (Stockholm), Brilliant Classics (Amsterdam) and Paladino (Vienna).
-Current and future recording projects include CDs dedicated to keyboard works by J. S. Bach, Daniel Gottlob Türk, Johann Baptist Wanhal, Carl Dittersdorf, Ferdinand Ries, Franz Schubert, Felix Mendelssohn, Viktor Ullmann, Leonardo Coral, Paul Ben Haim, and Yehezkel Braun.
+Dr. Tsalka has released 15 CDs for labels such as Naxos, Grand Piano, Ljud & Bild (Stockholm), Brilliant Classics (Amsterdam) Paladino (Vienna), and IMI (Israel).
+Current and future recording projects include CDs dedicated to keyboard works by J. S. Bach, Daniel Gottlob Türk, Johann Baptist Wanhal, Carl Dittersdorf, Ferdinand Ries, Franz Schubert, Felix Mendelssohn, Viktor Ullmann, Leonardo Coral, and Yehezkel Braun.
 Together with Dr. Angelica Minero Escobar, he is preparing a critical edition of Türk’s 30 keyboard sonatas for Artaria Editions in New Zealand (artaria.com).
 Sonatas 1–12 were published in 2013.
 Sonatas 13-24 will be published in 2016.
 Tsalka often collaborates with composers: In 2015-2017, he will perform sixteen world premieres dedicated to him by composers of fourteen different nationalities.

-Dr. Tsalka has presented seventy master classes and lecture-recitals in academic institutions and conferences around the world.
+Dr. Tsalka has presented 75 master classes and lecture-recitals in academic institutions around the world.
 Six of his scholarly articles have been published by music journals, including De Clavicordio (Italy), Piano Bulletin EPTA (Netherlands), The Early Keyboard Journal and Early Music America (U.S.A.).
 He taught at the Esther Boyer College of Music, the National Center for the Arts (Mexico), and at Lilla Akademien (Stockholm).
 Currently, he is a visiting professor at Celaya Conservatory in Guanajuato, Mexico.
-In 2011, Tsalka was the artistic director of a concert cycle dedicated to J. S. Bach, with presentations at the Forbidden City Concert Hall in Beijing, Qingdao Grand Theatre and Wuhan’s Qintai Concert Hall.
-He is the co-artistic director of the Nordic Historical Keyboard Festival in Kuopio, Finland, and the artistic director of the Geelvinck Fortepiano Festival in The Netherlands (www.geelvinckfestival.nl).
+In 2011, Tsalka was the artistic director of a concert cycle dedicated to J. S. Bach, at the Forbidden City Concert Hall in Beijing, Qingdao Grand Theatre and Wuhan’s Qintai Concert Hall.
+From 2012-2015, he was the co-artistic director of the Nordic Historical Keyboard Festival in Kuopio, Finland.
 In December 2014, he was the artist director of a mini-festival for the Dutch Embassy in Stockholm.
+From 2014, he is the artistic director of the Geelvinck Fortepiano Festival in Amsterdam (www.geelvinckfestival.nl ). www.michaeltsalka.com

 Michael Tsalka 2014